-"For by grace you have been saved through faith, and this especially is not [Greek ouk, the impossibility of] of your own selves; IT IS THE GIFT OF GOD, not [Greek ouk, the impossibility of] of works, so that no one may boast.
-For we are HIS [GOD THE FATHER'S] WORKMAN-SHIP, CREATED IN CHRIST JESUS unto the good works [of faith, love and obedience] that God ordained beforehand in order that we might walk in them" (Eph.
+"For by grace you have been saved through faith, and this especially is not [Greek ouk, the impossibility] of your own selves; IT IS THE GIFT OF GOD, not [Greek ouk, the impossibility] of your own works, so that no one may boast.
+For we are HIS [GOD THE FATHER'S] WORK-MANSHIP, CREATED IN CHRIST JESUS unto the good works [of faith, love and obedience] that God ordained beforehand in order that we might walk in them" (Eph.
 2:4-10).